BenRR/Car-P1/writeup.md

 - lane lines are not stable

-- to remove noise by more tuning can be done with blur and canny transformation
+- more tuning can be done with blur and canny transformation to reduce noise

 - linear regression does not deal with curves